UCL/MPHY0026/doc/summerschool/registration_demo.rst

 .. figure:: registration_demo/scikit-surgeryfred_3.png
   :width: 100%

   With 3 or more fiducial markers place, SciKit-SurgeryFRED is able to peform a point-based "Procrustes" registration between the two images.
 Note that the target is now present in the intraoperative image together with a cross hair.
-Similarly to :numref:`fred_1z`, the cross hair represents the actual position of the target, whereas the red circle is the estimated position using point based registration.
+Similarly to the previous zoomed in image, the cross hair represents the actual position of the target, whereas the red circle is the estimated position using point based registration.
 The difference between the two centres is the Target Registration Error (TRE), in this case 3.68 mm ("Actual TRE").

 You can add as many marker points as you like and see how the six measures (defined below) in the text boxes change.
 Placed markers cannot be deleted, but you can restart the registration with a new target by pressing the "New Target" button.